-- When 12 sheets along with months are ready, use stickers or decorative items such as their cartoon character on their sheets.
+- When 12 sheets and months are ready, use stickers or decorative items such as cartoon characters on their sheets.

-- After it’s done, stick those sheets together or staple them at the left corner.
+- After it’s done, stick those sheets together or staple them in the left corner.

 Here is how the kids can learn to make their own calendars.
 But after this, here is what they need to do next.